Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 Copy the HTML template from Furo and save it in the same file path.
 Then, at the top of the file, add this header:

 ```
+{#-
-{#- This file is vendored from Furo.
-When adding custom Qiskit code, surround it with
+  This file is vendored from Furo (created by Pradyun Gedam) and used under the MIT license.

+  When adding custom Qiskit code, surround it with `QISKIT CHANGE: start` and
-`QISKIT CHANGE: start` and `QISKIT CHANGE: end` Jinja-style comments. -#}
+  `QISKIT CHANGE: end` Jinja-style comments.
+-#}
 ```

 When making changes, use those comments to make clear where and what we changed.
 For example: